-Join one of our Expert guides on a tour of Passchendaele, follow the battle and see how it developed.
+Join one of our Expert guides on a tour of Passchendaele, the Third Battle of Ypres, to follow the battle and see how it developed.

 Yorkshire Trench — Located close to the village of Boezinge, Yorkshire Trench was discovered when the foundations for the nearby factory were being dug.
 The remains of the trench were uncovered and a local group of amateur Belgian archaeologists, known as The Diggers, were called in to carry out the work.
 The excavations were filmed in part by BBC TV for the "Meet the Ancestors" and was first transmitted in March 2002 entitled "The Forgotten Battlefield".
 The position of the Yorkshire trench can be seen on British trench maps from September 1916, but the name "Yorkshire Trench" was not used until early the following year.
 A British dugout from 1917 was explored by the Diggers as early as 1992, but the majority of the work on the Yorkshire Trench site took place in the summer of 1998 and in April 2000.
 The reconstructed trench is a copy of that which was on this spot in 1917.
 It was from here that the 38th (Welsh) Division attacked on 31st July 1917 at the beginning of the Third Battle of Ypres.
 They assaulted up the Pilckem Ridge towards Langemarck.